microsandbox/rxtui/README.md

 ## Component Communication

 As your application grows, components need to communicate.
-TermTUI provides several patterns for different scenarios.
+RxTUI provides several patterns for different scenarios.

 ### Direct Component Messages